johnpincock/Hackathon2020/README.md

 5. The patient will be offered the opportunity to join the app ecosystem to feedback/ review their HomeHealth Worker and manage future checkup appointments.

-### Project outline
+## Project outline
 Stage 0
 - mock Web and Mobile App

 Stage 1
-- beta Web and Mobile App
+- prototype Web and Mobile App

 Stage 2
 - Approach a willing local Practice to trial with a handful of qualified people and patients
 - Get evidence base
 - rapid platform feedback and development

 Stage 3
 - Approach CCG to increase availability to GPs in catchment area
-- Develop onboarding process for HCWs to work on the platform for Stage 4
+- Develop onboarding process for HCWs to work on the platform for

+Stage 4
 - Recruit students in a healthcare field as well as bank staff
 - Run onboarding